Gertrude Parsons: Works

-Parson wrote several novels which all had underlying Catholic themes.
+Parsons wrote several novels which all had underlying Catholic themes.
 For example, in Thornberry Abbey, a couple finding happiness in converting to Catholicism, whilst in Edith Mortimer, a girl who turns down her suitor because he is a Protestant.
 She also wrote Rhymes Gay and Grave in 1864.

 The following year Parsons edited and largely wrote a magazine for Catholics called Workman, or, Life and Leisure and later the Literary Workman in 1865.
 The magazine failed to get a loyal readership and the initially weekly but later monthly publication ceased in the same year as it was launched.
 Parson's later works were simple romances which did not have the religious ties.